srinman/aksdiskreplication/README.md

 #### Option 1

-This requires presence of VolumeSnapshot in the remote cluster (I haven't tested this option yet)
+This requires presence of VolumeSnapshot in the remote cluster (Velero could be used for bkp and restore of such objects but I haven't tested this option yet)

 ```
 apiVersion: v1